mozilla/hawk/README.md

 # Introduction

-**Hawk** is an HTTP authentication scheme providing methods for making authenticated HTTP requests with partial cryptographic verification of the request, covering the HTTP method, request URI, and host.
+**Hawk** is an HTTP authentication scheme providing methods for making authenticated HTTP requests with partial cryptographic verification of the request, covering the HTTP method, request URI, host, and optionally the request payload.

 Similar to the HTTP [Basic access authentication scheme](http://www.ietf.org/rfc/rfc2617.txt), the **Hawk** scheme utilizes a set of client credentials which include an identifier and key.
 However, in contrast with